ChrisTerBeke/terraform-playground/terraform/blogs/gcp-vm-ssh/README.md

 ```

 We write the private key to local file so we can actually use it later.

+> Note: the private key will be part of the state, so don't use this method if you use a shared remote state!

 ## Create a VPC network